Felon in Possession of a Firearm Laws in California - PC 29800

 - You had a previous conviction of a felony or misdemeanor conviction that prohibited you from owning a firearm, or you were deemed a habitual drug offender.

 As stated above, it’s critical to make note again you don’t have to be in actual possession of a firearm to be convicted of violating California Penal Code Section 29800.
 Just having access or control of a firearm could result in a conviction.
-See our blog: Carrying a Concealed Weapon Laws in California.
+See our blogs: Carrying a Concealed Weapon Laws in California and Assault Weapons Laws in California.
 Consult with a Los Angeles criminal defense attorney at our law firm for more information.

 Legal Penalties for Felon in Possession of a Firearm